LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 ---------

-By default, LiberTEM uses multiprocessing with one process per CPU core for offline processing.
+By default, LiberTEM uses multiprocessing with one process per CPU core for offline processing :class:`~libertem.executor.dask.DaskJobExecutor`.
 In that scenario, UDFs should only use a single thread to avoid oversubscription.

 However, when running with a single-process single-thread executor like :class:`~libertem.executor.inline.InlineJobExecutor`, multiple threads can be used.
 This is particularly relevant to optimize performance for live processing in `LiberTEM-live <https://libertem.github.io/LiberTEM-live/>`_ since that may only be using a single process.
-The thread count for many common numerics libraries is set automatically, see :attr:`~libertem.udf.base.UDFMeta.threads_per_worker`.
+The thread count for many common numerics libraries is set automatically by LiberTEM, see :attr:`~libertem.udf.base.UDFMeta.threads_per_worker`.
 For other cases the thread count on a worker should be set by the user according to :code:`self.meta.threads_per_worker`.

-Multithreaded executors are introduced with release 0.9, see :ref:`executors`.
+Multithreaded executors are introduced with release 0.9.0, see :ref:`executors`.
 They run UDF functions in parallel threads within the same process.
 This can introduce issues with thread safety, for example shared objects being changed concurrently by multiple threads.
 The LiberTEM internals and core UDFs are